 Diversified Asset Pool

-You can invest with minimal effort to fit your taste in securities, risk tolerance, and investment goals.
-This also means you can choose from a variety of market segments.
-Furthermore, poor performing assets can offset those that are performing well.
+With ETFs, you can invest with minimal effort to fit your taste in securities, risk tolerance, and investment goals.
+This also means you can choose from various market segments.
+Furthermore, poor-performing assets can offset those that are performing well.

 Quick note: The exception to this rule applies when you’re dealing with an actively managed ETF that is designed to beat an index.